-Performance Rating: percent reduction in the Baseline Building Performance compared to the Proposed Building Performance or As-Built performance across all end-uses.
+Performance Rating: percent reduction in the Baseline Building Performance compared to the Proposed Building Performance or As-Built performance across all end-usespredicted annual energy costs across all end-uses when comparing the Proposed Design or As Built to the Baseline Building Design.

 Performance Target: minimum Performance Rating required to earn the ENERGY STAR.
 The Performance Target depends on the state commercial code.
 Performance Target options are listed in the National Program Requirements and on the ENERGY STAR website.
-Energy savings associated with on-site power generation, including cogeneration, photovoltaics, or wind turbines, may not contribute to meeting the Performance Target, but may be used to exceed it.
+Proposed Design and As-Built must achieve a Performance Rating of 15% or more to be eligible to earn the ENERGY STAR.
+Energy cost-savings associated with on-site power generation, including cogeneration, photovoltaics, or wind turbines, may not contribute be used to meeting the Performance Target-of 15%, but may be used to exceed it.